Pack with Ease, Move in Peace

 Shovels, rakes, brooms and the like need not be packed; gather them together for your driver to bundle in a pad.

 Remove pads and clean frames.
 Pack pads in large carton or wardrobe.

 Keep it clean and dry during transport by wrapping it in paper padding or a plastic bag and taping shut.
 Do not pack the weighted umbrella stand.

 Your barbecue should be clean but wait for the movers to advise you on how it is to be handled.

 Before moving day, dismantle children’s swing sets, TV antennas and garden sheds you plan to take with you.
-The movers will supply this service but it can be expensive.
+The movers will supply this service.
 Place small hardware in a plastic bag or old coffee can and label.
 If the parts bag can be securely attached to corresponding equipment, all the better.
 Prepare lawn mower by safely draining gasoline prior to loading day.

 Pack small ceramic or pottery planters like any fragile item – individually wrapped with plenty of cushioning.
 If you plan to move any large or unusual planters, consult your moving professional.
 You will need to repack items in boxes that are torn, falling apart or cannot be sealed.
 This is usually the case with items found in the attic or crawl spaces, like seasonal decorations or old items.

 You have the option of moving your vehicles with your household goods, or separately, which can be arranged for you by your mover.

 Consult with your moving professional for the following items and more: